Pivinter/Homework-Uitware/Terraform home work 03.04.25/README.md

 <p align="center">All resources (continued)</p>

 ---
+# Home work 11.04.25
 # Adding CI/CD
 Before I started working, I took a course about Azure DevOps pipeline and started using Trunk Based Development.

 # Write terraform pipline in Azure
-Next, I created a terraform.yml to use in Azure DevOps, and for the commit in the master, I used the terraform init, terraform validate, and terraform apply steps.
-For RP, the terraform init, terraform validate, and terraform plan steps are used.
+Next, I created a terraform.yml to use in Azure DevOps, and for the commit in the master, I used the 'terraform init', 'terraform validate', and 'terraform apply' steps.
+For RP, the 'terraform init', 'terraform validate', and 'terraform plan' steps are used.

 # Write Azure conection
 Next, I connected GitHub and Azure Resource Manager to the project in Azure DevOps, then I created a Variable group for variables that are not required for the deployment, and in Azure I gave the Service principal User Access Administrator rights so that the pipeline could create all the necessary resources.

 ## Infrastructure Deployment Process

-Step one, creating initial resources and rolling over terraform.state
+### Step one, creating initial resources and rolling over terraform.state
 ```bash
 terraform init
 terraform apply \